-words:: Ben Osborne cover photo: Adam Clark
+words:: Ben Osborne // cover photo :: Adam Clark.

-Shimoda first caught our eye when we heard about some of our favourite contributors such as Mason Mashon, Scott Serfas, and Mattias Frederiksson were using the bags, and since then the brand has grown in notoriety for it’s well-constructed, purpose-built backpacks made with the adventure photographer in mind.
+Shimoda first caught our eye when we heard about some of our favourite contributors such as Mason Mashon, Scott Serfas, and Mattias Fredriksson were using the bags, and since then the brand has grown in notoriety for it’s well-constructed, purpose-built backpacks made with the adventure photographer in mind.

 So, we figured we should sit down and chat with the man who started it all, Ian Millar.
 After spending years in the Coast Mountains of British Columbia, Ian now resides in Japan where he gets after it in the mountains and doesn’t hesitate at the opportunity to head back to the Coast Range for a good ol’ fashioned adventure.